wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 **Unbalanced Moment ($$M_{sc}$$)**

 Unbalanced moment is simply <u>moment transferred into the columns</u>.
 Most FEM software will report this value directly.
-There are other methods for getting the unbalanced moment, such as applying coefficients to "statical moments", but these methods are mostly outdated and no longer used in practice (aside from spot-checking one or two columns to verify results from a software)[^8].
+There are other methods for getting the unbalanced moment, such as applying coefficients to "statical moments", but these methods are mostly outdated and no longer used in practice.[^8].

-The word "unbalanced" hints at the notion that the floor wants to sag more on one side of the column vs. the other.
-Visually speaking, unbalanced moments show up as a vertical offsets in the slab moment diagram.
-Don't be confused by the naming.
+The word "unbalanced" hints at the notion that the floor wants to sag more on one side vs. the other - like an unbalanced seesaw.
+Unbalanced moments show up visually as a vertical offset in the moment diagram.
+Don't be confused by this.
 Everything must be balanced in static equilibrium.
 Indeed, if we plot the moment diagram for the entire floor assembly, we see exactly where the unbalanced moment is going: into the columns[^9].
-The vertical offset in slab moment ($$\Delta M$$) represents that transferred moment.
-Another important point: don't confuse forces <u>transferred</u> to the column ($$\Delta M$$) with forces <u>already in</u> the column ($$M$$).
-It might be true in the narrow case of a breakout model, but it is not true in general.
+Another point worth noting is that forces <u>transferred</u> to the column ($$\Delta M$$) is NOT the same as forces <u>already in</u> the column ($$M$$).

 <img src="/assets/img/blog/2025/punchingshear/theory4.png" style="width:70%;"/>

-At exterior columns, unbalanced moment is always present - in fact they are usually quite significant).
-Without continuity of slabs, 100% of the moment must be transferred.

-At interior columns, unbalanced moments are typically smaller.
-In a slab with perfectly regular spans and uniform loading, unbalanced moment is actually zero because slab-column joint will remain perfectly horizontal with zero joint rotation.
-Unfortunately, such scenario does not exist.
-Even if you have a completely regular slab spans, ACI 318 requires "checker-boarding" live loads, which means some unbalanced moment will inevitable arise in your interior columns due to uneven loading.
+Unbalanced moment exists even if you have a completely regular slab system with equal spans and equal stiffnesses.
+This is because the building code requires "checker-boarding" live loads, which means some unbalanced moment will inevitable arise due to uneven loading.
+At exterior columns, unbalanced moment is always quite significant.
+Without continuity of slabs, 100% of the slab moment must be transferred.

 **Moment Transfer Ratio ($$\gamma$$)**